La 2 Cat

+La 2 Cat is the current Catalan-language regional variation of Spanish free-to-air television channel La 2 in Catalonia.
+It started broadcasting on 13 October 2025, and became fully operational by late October of the same year.
+It is owned by Radiotelevisión Española (RTVE) and is produced in its production center in Sant Cugat del Vallès.
+It currently occupies most of the broadcast of La 2 in Catalonia, replacing most, but not all, the national programming in Spanish, but the intention is that it will soon have its own frequency and that both channels will be independent.

-La 2 Cat is a television channel owned by RTVE which started broadcasting to Catalonia on 13 October 2025, and is expected to become fully operational by late October of the same year.
-It will initially broadcast in Catalan and Spanish with the prediction of becoming entirely in Catalan a few months after its launch.
-The channel's first director is Oriol Nolis, who was director of RTVE between 2021 and 2023, and the director of content is Laura Folguera, who before its creation was the director of La 2.
+La 2 Cat's first director is Oriol Nolis, who was director of RTVE Catalunya between 2021 and 2023, and the director of content is Laura Folguera, who was the director of La 2.

 History

 El canalet

-In May 1988, Lluís Prenafeta, Secretary-General of the Presidency of the Generalitat, announced with the electoral promice of CiU the creation of the second channel of Televisió de Catalunya, TV4.
-On the other hand, in June that same year, Jaume Sobrequés, in charge of the media relations of PSC, demanded Televisió Espanyola the creation of a channel entirely in Catalan, since the sports broadcasts on TVE2 made most of its Catalan-language programming (including L'informatiu) off the air or simply changed their timeslot, which would lead to the firing of Rafael Jorba, director of news at Sant Cugat, who was replaced by Enric Lloveras.
+In May 1988, Lluís Prenafeta, Secretary-General of the Presidency of the Generalitat de Catalunya, announced with the electoral promise of CiU the creation of the second channel of Televisió de Catalunya, Canal 33 (initially named TV4).
+On the other hand, in June that same year, Jaume Sobrequés, in charge of the media relations of PSC, demanded Televisión Española (TVE) the creation of a channel entirely in Catalan, since the sports broadcasts on TVE2 made most of its Catalan-language regional variation programming (including L'informatiu) off the air or simply changed their timeslot, which would lead to the firing of Rafael Jorba, TVE news director at RTVE Catalunya, who was replaced by Enric Lloveras.

-In mid-August, Pilar Miró, Director-General of RTVE, approved the project and fixed the launch date as between that year's Diada and October, with initial coverage of 60% of the territory and a budget of over 2 billion pesetas.
-Its airtime was projected to be between 7pm and midnight and would air programs that were already on air on the Catalan opt-outs, with L'informatiu (with a fixed slot at 9pm), 135 escons, Debat 2 or Teledues (simulcast with TVE2's opt-out), as well as the premieres of Falcon Crest and Som una maravella by Els Joglars.
+In mid-August 1988, Pilar Miró, Director-General of RTVE, approved the project and fixed the launch date as between that year's National Day of Catalonia in September and October, with initial coverage of 60% of the territory and a budget of over 2 billion pesetas.
+Its airtime was projected to be between 19:00 and midnight and would air programs that were already on air on the Catalan opt-outs, with L'informatiu (with a fixed slot at 21:00), 135 escons, Debat 2, and Teledues (simulcast with TVE2's opt-out), as well as the premieres of Falcon Crest and Som una maravella by Els Joglars.

-The project was expected to start on 17 October, with the name of TVE2-Catalunya, which was usually nicknamed by locals as El canalet ("The Little Channel"), but the arrival of Agustí Farré, director of TVE Catalunya, to RNE, caused the nomination of a successor and the start of Canal 33's test broadcasts on 10 September (which was interfered by TVE) causing its postponement to 9 January 1989, and later to April, given that it was necessary to distribute the frequencies between Canal 33 (already authorized), "el canalet" and the new private networks.
-With the firing of Pilar Miró in 1989, the project ended up in nothing and subsequently it was never launched.
+The project was expected to start on 17 October, with the name of TVE2-Catalunya, which was usually nicknamed by locals as El canalet ("The Little Channel"), but the arrival of Agustí Farré, director of TVE Catalunya, to Radio Nacional de España (RNE), caused the nomination of a successor and the start of Canal 33's test broadcasts on 10 September (which was interfered by TVE) causing its postponement to 9 January 1989, and later to April, given that it was necessary to distribute the frequencies between Canal 33 (already authorized), el canalet and the new private networks.
+With the firing of Miró in 1989, the project ended up in nothing and subsequently it was never launched.